mendax1234/mendax1234.github.io/_posts/2024-12-03-NUS-CEG-Y1S1-Recap.md

 Here, I sincerely wish everyone a happy holiday and a Happy New Year in advance! 🎉

 <p style="text-align: right;">
-  Dec 3rd, 2024 at National University of Singapore, Kent Ridge Campus
+  Dec 3rd 2024, National University of Singapore, Kent Ridge Campus
 </p>

 > Thank you so much for spending your precious time reading my "nonsense"😂, you have read around 3000 words!
 That's super awesome!